Please use the contact form or get in touch directly with the idw team:

 Log in as a press officer (only for idw member institutions).
 Go to “My idw” and from there “To your menu”.
 Click on the “Press releases from my institution” link under the “Press Releases” heading.
 Here you will find all news items which have been distributed by your institution via the idw system.

-News items can no longer be edited or deleted once they have been launched on idw.
-Following upload, the information is immediately published on the idw website and distributed via various interfaces and channels which can no longer be reached by subsequent alterations.
+News items can no longer be edited or deleted once they have been launched.
+Following upload, the information is immediately published on idw-online and distributed via various interfaces and channels which can no longer be reached by subsequent alterations.
 Furthermore, the press releases are used by journalists as the basis for their work, including direct quotations.
 Therefore the information given in the press release must be regarded as reliable and cannot be altered or withdrawn once it has been published.

 If the error is serious, you can add a supplementary text to your press release.
 Log in and open the relevant press release.
 Go to the “Enter supplement” tab at the centre of the page.
 A text box will open at the end of the press release.
 Enter only the text passages to be corrected there.
 Once it has been saved, the supplementary text will appear below the original press release.
 If the news item is not older than two weeks, it can be redistributed together with the supplement.
 Please activate the redistribution only if significant corrections to content have been made.
 If you enter your corrections after the two weeks have expired or deactivate the redistribution option, the supplement will be shown together with the press release when it is retrieved from the archives, but no e-mail distribution will be triggered.